NordicESMhub/noresmdiagnostics/_episodes/05-exercise1.md

 BLOM DIAGNOSTICS SUCCESSFULLY CONFIGURED in /projects/NS2345K/diagnostics/noresm/out/$USER/BLOM_DIAG ...
 ```
 Go the that directory and check the shell script there, which is job script for each component.
+You can find the main script for the ocean component `blom_diag_template.sh`.

 ### Task 2.2